 '''

-class mogp_emulator.GaussianProcessGPU.GaussianProcessGPU (inputs,
+class moop emulator.GaussianProcessGPU.GaussianProcessGPU(inputs,

 targets,

+ker-

 mean=None.

-ker-

-nel=<mogp_emulator.Kernel.SquaredExponenti
+nel=<mogp emulator.Kernel.SquaredExponenti

 object>, priors=None,

 nugget='adaptive',

 inputdict={},

 use patsy=True,

 max \ batch \ size=2000)

 This

-class

 implements

-the

 same

 interface

 as

 mogp emulator.
 Gaussian Process.

 GaussianProcess, but using a GPU if available.
 Will raise a RuntimeError if a CUDA-compatible

 GPU, GPU-interface library libgpgpu could not be found.
 Note that while the class uses a C++/CUDA

 implementation of the SquaredExponential or Matern52 kernels for the "fit" and "predict" methods, the 'kernel'

 data member (and hence the results of e.g. 'gp.kernel_kernel_f(theta)' will be the pure Python versions, for

 compatibility with the interface of the GaussianProcess class.

 init (inputs, targets, mean=None, kernel=<mogp_emulator.Kernel.SquaredExponential object>,

-priors=None, nugget='adaptive', inputdict={}, use_patsy=True, max_batch_size=2000})
+priors=None, nugget='adaptive', inputdict={}, use patsy=True, max batch size=2000)

 Initialize self.
 See help(type(self)) for accurate signature.

 D

 Returns number of inputs (dimensions) for the emulator

 Returns Number of inputs for the emulator object

 Return type int

-Kinv t

-Return the product of inverse covariance matrix with the target values

-Returns np.array

 L

 Return the lower triangular Cholesky factor.

 Returns np.array

-current_logpost
+current logpost

 Return the current value of the log posterior.
 This is cached in the C++ class.

 Returns double

 fit (theta)

 Fits the emulator and sets the parameters.

-Implements the same interface as mogp_emulator.GaussianProcess.GaussianProcess.
+Implements the same interface as moop emulator.
+Gaussian Process.
+Gaussian Process.

 fit()

-get K matrix()
+get_K_matrix()

 Returns current value of the inverse covariance matrix as a numpy array.

 Does not include the nugget parameter, as this is dependent on how the nugget is fit.

 inputs

 Returns inputs for the emulator as a numpy array

 Returns Emulator inputs, 2D array with shape (n, D)

 Return type ndarray

+invOt

+Return the product of inverse covariance matrix with the target values

+Returns np.array

+logpost_deriv(theta)

+Calculate the partial derivatives of the negative log-posterior

+See mogp_emulator.GaussianProcess.GaussianProcess.logpost_deriv()

 '''